NillionNetwork/nillion-docs/docs/api/nildb/overview.md

 :::

-nilDB API has several endpoints you may interface with:
+NILDB API has several endpoints you may interface with:

 - System